Sesklo: Pre-Sesklo

 The oldest fragments researched at Sesklo place development of the culture as far back as c.
 7510 BC — c.
 6190 BC, known as proto-Sesklo and pre-Sesklo.
-They show an advanced agriculture and a very early use of pottery that rivals in age those documented in the near east.
+They show advanced agriculture and a very early use of pottery that rivals in age those documented in the near east.

 Available data also indicates that domestication of cattle occurred at Argissa as early as c.
 6300 BC, during the Pre-Pottery Neolithic.
 The aceramic levels at Sesklo also contained bone fragments of domesticated cattle.
 The earliest similar occurrence documented in the Near East is at Çatalhöyük, in stratum VI, dating c.
 5750 BC, although it might have been present in stratum XII too — c.
 6100 BC.

 The Neolithic settlement of Sesklo covered an area of approximately 20 hectares during its peak period at c.
 5000 BC and comprised about 500 to 800 houses with a population estimated potentially, to be as large as 5,000 people.

 The people of Sesklo built their villages on hillsides near fertile valleys, where they grew wheat and barley.
 They kept herds of mainly sheep and goats, although they also had cattle, swine, and dogs.

 Their houses were small, with one or two rooms, built of wood or mudbrick in the early period.
 Construction techniques later became more homogeneous and all homes were built of adobe with stone foundations.
 The first houses with two levels were found and a clearly intentional urbanism existed.
 The lower levels of proto-Sesklo lack pottery, but the Sesklo people soon developed very fine-glazed earthenware that they decorated with geometric symbols in red or brown colors.
 New types of pottery were incorporated in the Sesklo period.

 Images of the Sesklo archaeological site: